Penium spirostriolatum Barker, 1869

 Penium spirostriolatum

-I found Penium spirostriolatum in June 1995 in the Ibmer Moor (Austria).
+I found Penium spirostriolatum in June 1995 in the Ibmer Moor (Austria) and in 2025 in the Schwemm Moor (Austria).
 The alga is not present in my local sites.

 The similar species Closterium closteroides var. intermedium can also have 4 chloroplasts, which are separated by transverse gaps.
 However, this species has clear teminal vacuoles at the apices, in which crystals are visible, as is typical for the genus Closterium.